mpurnyn/project-self-driving-car/0_Introduction/IndustryExperts.md

   - Drive Drive Drive?
     - record millions of miles and playback interesting failures in simulated testing.
   - All are useful methods and should be used in tandem

+# Zoox Approach
+Build cars from the ground up instead of putting sensors on cars.
+Leverage being an agile startup to design cars that can work better around existing infrastructure.

+Design Choices
+- Bidirectional Cars
+- All Wheel Steering